 Before Radiation Therapy

 You will meet with a radiation oncologist.
 The radiation oncologists of Arizona Oncology will help determine if radiation therapy is the best option for you and if so, what type of radiation therapy is recommended.
-We have 5 sites of service in Southern Arizona including Tucson and Green Valley and in Phoenix including cancer centers in Chandler, Deer Valley, Mesa, Gilbert, Glendale.

 The doctor will review your records, perform a medical exam, and potentially order more tests that will help give us more information about your cancer and/or plan your treatment.
 Your doctor will also discuss the potential risks and benefits of radiation therapy with you, as well as give you the opportunity to ask any questions you may have.

 You will then have a planning session called a simulation prior to the start of treatment.
 This appointment isn’t a treatment, but rather a necessary procedure as part of the process to help us define the target i.e. tumor and potential sites of involvement, with the help of imaging scans such as a computed tomography (CT) scan, magnetic resonance image (MRI), or PET/CT.
 To help reproduce your setup precisely at each visit, devices will be utilized to help you remain still during treatment these can include things as simple as tape, molds, headrests, or maybe even customized thermoplastic masks, a special mesh mask which will help secure you in place throughout each treatment.
 Once ideal positioning is obtained, local marks are often made on your skin.
 The radiation oncology team wants each patient to be as comfortable as possible during treatment.
 Since external radiation therapy is given multiple times, it’s important that you let the team know if you feel uncomfortable or anxious during the simulation so they can help find a solution.